AlexanderAllen/panettone/README.md

 outside of Panettone (a fantasy!).
 This would be a separate Composer package that you can enlist help from anytime you get inspired to implement functional patterns in any project.
 - And, whatever else is outstanding on the lonely issue queue (stop using .ini for configs, I'm looking at you).

+## More updates:

+- 💥 July 11, 2024: Some of the generics in the [fantasy spec](https://github.com/functional-php/fantasy-land) are borked  and [won't compile](https://github.com/functional-php/fantasy-land/issues/22).
+Instead of overriding their interfaces in my code to fix them, I'll just do it directly at [the sauce](https://github.com/AlexanderAllen/fantasy-land) 🌶️.

 ## Installation